lalithranga/my-project-for-MissionReady01/README.md

-# My Project MissionReady01 - Environment News Site
+# My Project MissionReady01 - Demo Front Page

-This is a demo project for an environment-related news website.
+This is a demo front page project for an environment-related website.
 It is built using Vite, React, and Tailwind CSS as part of the **Advanced Software Course** at **Mission Ready Institute**.
-The website aims to provide the latest environmental news and updates from around the world.
+The front page is designed to showcase the latest environmental news and updates with a user-friendly interface.

 ## Technologies Used